basst85/BunqSDK/readme.md

 ## Usage

+Please note that this SDK is currently made to connect with the sandbox API.
+For usage with the real world API the following change should be made:

+ - In src/Bunq/Client/Bunqclient.php change the constant "https://sandbox.public.api.bunq.com" to "https://api.bunq.com".
+ - You're now ready to use the SDK with the real world API!

 The first steps in making API calls is creating an Installation, DeviceServer and starting a session this is done in the BunqSession class:

     $session = new BunqSession();